The Most Important Room Of A Home When Selling

 First Impressions Are Critical:

-Long before prospective buyers find the kitchen when they arrive at a home, or search for the master suite & bath, a far more important 'room' forms their initial impressions.
+Long before people find the kitchen or search for the master suite & bath, a far more important 'room' sets the tone

-Below are the 'After' and 'Before' photos of a home we listed and Sold! with multiple offers in Aptos.
+Below are the 'After' and 'Before' photos of a home we listed and Sold with multiple offers in Aptos.
+Improving curb appeal

 5 Tips to Enhance Curb Appeal